 The first month my income crossed a number I had obsessed over for years, I didn’t celebrate.

-I was waiting for something inside me to drop.
+I was waiting for something inside me to loosen.

 Some quiet signal that the hard part was over.